pranaykumarreddy284-ux/Pranay-Feast-Restaurant-/README.md

- Pranay Feast Restaurant Website
+🍽️ Royal Feast Restaurant Website (HTML & CSS)
-Project Overview

-Pranay Feast is a fully responsive restaurant website built using HTML and CSS only.
+This project is a Restaurant Website built using pure HTML and CSS.
-This project showcases a professional restaurant layout including:

-Hero Section
+It is designed with a clean, modern, and professional layout similar to real restaurant websites.

+✨ Features

+Clean and modern UI design

+Built using only HTML5 and CSS3

+Fully responsive layout (Desktop & Mobile friendly)

+Hero section with background image

-About Section
+About section

-Complete Menu (21 Items)
+Complete Menu (21 food items with images)

-Contact Form

-Responsive Design

-This project is suitable for college submission, beginner portfolio, or frontend practice.

- Features

- Modern UI Design
- 21 Menu Items with Images
- Same Image Size (Professional Layout)
- Responsive Grid Layout
- Hero Banner Section
- About Section
+Same-size professional image cards

- Contact Form at Bottom
+Contact form at the bottom

- Sticky Navigation Bar
- Clean and Organized Code
+Beginner-friendly frontend project

 🛠️ Technologies Used